 The CCU-3 status display allows you to follow the individual diagnosis steps during the booting phase on commencing operational mode.
 You can also see when the system is in default mode due to missing configurations.
-Thus, you can recognize all possible stages of operation by observing the light emitting diodes on the CCU-3. (see also Picture 33)
+Thus, you can recognize all possible stages of operation by observing the light emitting diodes on the CCU-3. (see also Picture 36)

-Upon connecting the NovaTec S6 to the main supply, the system undertakes a processor test followed by a RAM- and firmware test.
+Upon connecting the NovaTec S20 to the main supply, the system undertakes a processor test followed by a RAM- and firmware test.
 When there is a valid configuration, the system then moves into operational mode.
 In cases where there is no configuration, the system starts up in the default configuration (Power-LED is off).
-This means that only the first two BRA interfaces and the first PRA interface of the CCU-3 is being activated and the Ethernet-Interface works with the last known IP-Adress.
-Has the Modul set into default mode by using the Reset-Switch or Trace-Info-Client, then the CCU-3 starts also in default mode but with the IP-Adress 192.168.127.254.
+This means that only the first two BRA interfaces and the first PRA interface of the CCU-3 is being activated.
+The operational mode "boot monitor active" can only be activated by a service technician using a PC connected to the V.24/RS232 interface of the CCU in the NovaTec S20.

-If the NovaTec S6 starts in the default configuration, a valid configuration must be transmitted through downloading.
-Downloading can be undertaken either locally, via the ISDN interfaces or IP, or remotely via the public telecommunications network or IP network.
+If the NovaTec S20 starts in the default configuration, a valid configuration must be transmitted through downloading.
+Downloading can be undertaken either locally, via the V.24, ISDN interfaces or IP, or remotely via the public telecommunications network.
 After downloading is completed, the system resets itself and starts up using the previously transmitted configuration.
 At the first commissioning, the system commences with a test configuration that is used by the supplier as a quality control check.
 For this reason it is imperative that the download procedure is undertaken.